1. Home

 When it comes to understanding carbon footprints, we focus on three key areas:

-• Corporate Footprint: The impact of business activities on the environment, including setting goals and reduction targets, as well re-tooling production processes to be more environmentally friendly.
+Corporate footprint: The impact of business activities on the environment.
+Companies can shrink their footprint by setting goals and reduction targets, as well re-tooling production processes to be more environmentally friendly.

-• National Footprint: The impact of governmental activities on global warming, climate change, and pollution, including setting policies on greenhouse gas emissions, power plant operations, and subsidies offered to companies involved in carbon-intensive activities like coal mining.
+National footprint: The impact of governmental activities on global warming, climate change, and pollution.
+Countries’ carbon footprints are affected by their policies on greenhouse gas emissions, power plant operations, and subsidies offered to companies involved in carbon-intensive activities like coal mining and oil drilling.

 History of the Term Carbon Footprint